 What Is The Subconscious Mind?

 The subconscious is far more powerful than your conscious mind.
 It is often considered the hardware of a database for everything we hear, see, smell, taste or touch.
+This is also a metaphor.
 Meaning, it holds everything we percieve experience holistically and unbiased although we later filter what we deem important and useful.
-Can we actually control our behavior, break bad habits, usurp unwanted feelings (emotions) to align everything we see and do with a new belief system by repetitively hammering away at issues subconsciously?
+Can we actually control our behavior, break bad habits, usurp unwanted feelings (emotions) to align everything we see and do with a new belief system by repetitively hammering away at these issues subconsciously?
+Perhaps.

-Here are some of the rules that supervise the subconscious:
+Here are some of the rules that supervise the metaphor-altering subconscious mind:

 Rules of the Subconscious Mind (Sm)